-Prerequisite: AU academic coursework and

-Department bead approval are

-required before taking Level II
+Prerequisite: All academic coursework and department bead approval are required before taking Level II Fieldwork courses.

-Fieldwork courses.
-Student must

-maintain a C average and a

-satisfactory rating on the

-Professional Development

-Evaluation before being approved

-for Fieldwork II placement.

 OTT 2240 FIELDWORK III 4 Credits

 Provides OTA students with an optional experience in a clinical or community setting in which they have a special interest; e.g., geriatrics and developmental disabilities.
 The fieldwork coordinator and clinical educator determine the assignments.